Hardware Gateways & Sensors

 Gateway Readers

-wireless devices that are equipped to people, assets, equipment, inventory or mobile objects to help determine their location.
+Tags are wireless devices that are linked to people, assets, equipment, inventory or mobile objects to help determine their location.
 RTLS tags send data encoded signals at continuous intervals to RTLS readers that then forward this information to the location engine to determine its position.
 Tags come in different shapes and sizes, such as in form factors like asset tags, beacons, ID badges and more.
 Certain tags come equipped with additional embedded sensors and long-lasting internal batteries that allow for more flexible applications.
+Our tags support WiFi, UWB or BLE based on the requirement.

 Tags